There are many SEO metrics you can monitor to gauge the progress of your search engine optimization campaign.

 This post will discuss the fifteen most important ones and how to track them.

-By keeping an eye on these metrics, you can ensure that your SEO efforts are paying off and helping you achieve the desired results.
+By keeping an eye on these KPIs, you can ensure that your SEO efforts are paying off and helping you achieve the desired results.

 Contents: